-In order to maintain the highest quality of language learning, TAECO decided in 2008 to use BULATS English within its training programme.
-BULATS is a multilingual set of workplace language assessment, training and benchmarking tools available in English, French, Spanish and German, with BULATS English offered by Cambridge English Language Assessment.
+In order to maintain the highest quality of language learning, TAECO decided in 2008 to use BULATS within its training programme.
+BULATS is a flexible online tool that assesses English language skills for business, industry and commerce.
 Working with Cambridge University Press, we undertook significant advance testing in order to adapt BULATS to the needs of TAECO staff, and the commercial environment in which they work.
 This process helped increase confidence in BULATS as a testing method, as Bruce D Moore, Lead Training Officer (Languages) explains: '[The first phase] involved a great deal of testing.
-This process, coupled with the method of indentifying an individual's English level, installed confidence in the product.'
+This process, coupled with the method of identifying an individual's English level, installed confidence in the product.'